 - IHG points don’t expire as long as you earn or redeem points within a 12-month period.

-- In case you don’t have enough points for a reward night, you can use a combination of points and cash to pay for a stay at any of IHG’s properties (however, you’ll want to check the value before you redeem this way, as the value can vary drastically).
+- In case you don’t have enough points for a reward night, you can use a combination of points and cash to pay for a stay at any of IHG’s properties (however, you’ll want to check the value before you redeem this way, as it can vary drastically).

 - IHG doesn’t enforce blackout dates on its awards and availability of award nights tends to be good for most destinations.
 As long as you check in advance, you should be able to find availability for most destinations.

-- The IHG portfolio includes some very affordable hotel brands, including Candlewood Suites and Holiday Inn Express, allowing budget travelers to collect points on cheaper hotel stays toward a reward stay at a high-end hotel.
+- The IHG portfolio includes some very affordable hotel brands, including Candlewood Suites and Holiday Inn Express, allowing budget travelers to collect points on cheaper hotel stays and redeem those points for a reward stay at a high-end hotel.

 Cons of IHG points: